© naturepl.com / Richard Du Toit / WWF

 What is wildlife trade and crime?

 Wildlife trade consists in the sale and/or exchange of wild animals and plants - either live or dead specimens, parts or derivatives, or transformed products.
-Wildlife trade is not as uncommon as one could think; for example, in the EU the legal trade covers, among other things, reptile skins used in leatherwork, timber transformed into furniture, plants used in medicine, and much more.
+It is estimated that the legal international trade in wildlife is worth about USD 220 billion annually.
 Wildlife trade occurs at all levels, from local to global.
 At the international level, it is regulated by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), while the EU Wildlife Trade Regulations control trade at the European level.

 What is the role of the EU?